Show society agrees to sell

 It's always been one of the major shows in New Zealand, being acclaimed as the Royal Agricultural Society's Royal Show in-turn with the Manawatu, Southland, Waikato and Canterbury shows each year for many years.

-Amid a new era of shows allocation, it became the showgrounds, bounded by Kenilworth, Karamu and Elwood Rds and the Hawke's Bay railway line, it became at least a semi-permanent home of the Royal Show in 2015, with contracts to stage the Royal event annually through to 2021.
+Amid a new era of Royal Show allocation, the showgrounds became at least a semi-permanent home of the Royal Show in 2015, with contracts to stage the Royal event annually through to 2021.

 The sequence was broken by the Covid-19 pandemic, leading to a scaled-down show in 2020, cancellation last year and a rethink by the RAS as to the future of the Royal Show.